 Reporting Lost Pets in Manchester

 If your pet is lost in Manchester, report it to us immediately.
 If someone finds your pet, there is a good chance it will end up at our shelter.
-If your pet does come into the shelter, it will be put on hold ( dogs for 7 days, there is no state “hold” law for cats ) in hopes that you will come looking for them.
+If your dog does come into the shelter, it will be put on hold for 7 days in hopes that you will come looking for them.
 Plan to visit the shelter every 2-3 days while your pet is missing, and bring in a recent photo to help us identify it.

 Tips for Finding Your Pet